 The analysis of this group is the most difficult one, where an averaged line-to-line scatter of 0.5 dex is obtained.
-It includes the stars $\psi$ Phe, $\alpha$ Cet, $\beta$ Ara, $\gamma$ Sge, $\alpha$ Tau.
-Note that the spectral class $\alpha$ Tau is not well established (see Lebzelter et al. 2012, for a discussion), being in the limit between late K and early M type.
-Since our results for $\alpha$ Tau are more comparable to those of the M- than those of FGK group of giants, for simplicity, we classify $\alpha$ Tau into the M giant group.
+It includes the stars ψ Phe, α Cet, β Ara, γ Sge, α Tau.
+Note that the spectral class of α Tau is not well established (see Lebzelter et al. 2012, for a discussion), being in the limit between late K and early M type.
+Since our results for α Tau are more comparable to those of the M-type than those of FGK group of giants, for simplicity, we classify α Tau into the M giant group.

-These cold giants have very challenging spectra, mostly of because of the presence of molecules.
+These cool giants have very challenging spectra, mostly because of the presence of molecules.
 The strength of TiO and CN absorption bands in the coldest stars is particularly high (Peterson 1976), making it extremely difficult to identify the continuum around most of the iron lines.
 The blends with molecules can become so dominating that an overestimation of metallicity can be obtained when using a given line which has an unidentified molecular blend (Peterson 1976).

-Additionally, the efficiency of convective energy transport and its effect on line-formation reaches its maximum at $T{eff}$ ~ 4000 K (Heiter et al. 2002).
+Additionally, the efficiency of convective energy transport and its effect on line-formation reaches its maximum at T{eff}~ 4000 K (Heiter et al. 2002).
 For that reason 3D hydrodynamical models are much more suitable for modeling line-formation in such spectra.
-Such models for stars other than the Sun are not easily available, mainly due to the large computing power needed to process them.
+Such models for stars other than the Sun are not easily available, mainly due to the large computing power needed to model them.
 In particular, red supergiants give rise to large granules that can imprint irregular patterns (Chiavassa et al. 2009, 2010), but the influence of this effect in spectra of such cool stars has not been investigated so far.
 A detailed discussion on spectral modeling for cold giants can be found in Lebzelter et al. (2012).
-They determined atmospheric parameters of the benchmark stars $\alpha$ Cet and $\alpha$ Tau using 11 different methods and made a comparative analysis like this work.
-In their analysis (employing also different linelists and atmosphere models between the methods) the unweighted mean values for metallicity were [Fe/H] = $-0.2 \pm 0.2$ dex for both stars.
-We obtain a value of -0.45 for $\alpha$ Cet and -0.37 for $\alpha$ Tau, respectively.
-Although we obtain values that are more metal-poor, they lie within the errors.
+They determined atmospheric parameters of the Benchmark Stars α Cet and α Tau using 11 different methods and made a comparative analysis as for this work.
+In their analysis (employing also different linelists and atmosphere models between the methods) the unweighted mean values for metallicity were $[Fe/H] = -0.2 \pm 0.2$ dex for both stars.
+We obtain a value of -0.45 for α Cet and -0.37 for α Tau, respectively.
+Although we obtain values that are more metalpoor, they lie within the errors.